hundredrabbits/thebook/north_pacific_logbook.md

 The chart that I use to mark our position everyday has a lot more mold now, but we keep using it, as it's all we've got.
 There are little black dots all over it, and any mark we make using a marker pen bleeds out.
 We've got to use a ball point pen to keep our positions on the map readable.

 We have a box of electronics and wires that we use everyday, which houses the Iridium and Devine's old IPhone (and corresponding wires).
 Everytime we use them, we put them back into their box afterward to protect them.
 We've also added a pack of dessicant to minimize moisture.
 We keep the logbook and some other important notebooks in a plastic bag with more dessicants, we'd hate to lose the content of these books, which contain notes on future projects, drawings etc.

+##### 2200
+At this point, the GRIB files are so old that there is no way to know whether there is still a patch of bad weather ahead or not.
+The wind is definitely increasing, but remains manageable.
+We keep our course east, with little to no adjustments.
+I am inside, wrapped in a blanket, and gaze outside every 20 minutes or so, the time it takes for a ship to catch up.
+I also check AIS often.
+I look at Navionics too, although there is little point in checking our progress every hour, it is better to check a the end of the day.
+We measure our advancements from 0900-2100, as 0900 was the time we departed from Shimoda.
+It is strange to think that we were in Japan, that we made it, had a lovely time there, and left.
+I almost don't believe it, and I know I'll likely think the same of this passage.
+Some things we do are just too crazy, even for me to believe.
+A small plastic boat sailing around the Pacific.

+I'd rather be here than on a plane though, that much is sure, as I hate to be bombarded with advertisements.
+Visiting an airport is an attack on the senses, a place of masterful trickery, where you are made to walk through rows of gifts shops, perfume stands, jewelers... the only way to have peace and quiet is to go to a paid lounge.
+Quiet and comfort comes with a price tag, only to those who can pay.
+If you're tight on cash, all you can do is endure.
+It's crazy to think that people thought it a good idea to do this, who would design such a space?
+Such a world centered not on the well-being of people, but on how well they can trick them into spending.
+It is like this was designed by beings who've no idea what humans need, by creatures who have no empathy.
+That episode of *Black Mirror* where people run on treadmills for money, and pay not to see ads in their rooms, feels all too true while in airports.

 # Computers at sea